sysengineer13/PhishingTree/README.md

 # PhishingTree
 This project simulates an email environment, showcasing the generation of random emails and the use of basic webhook interactions.
 A key feature is the ability to change the color of LED lights with a button click.
-Set against a festive backdrop, the project incorporates a scenario involving Kasa Smart LED Lights and integrates IFTTT for interactive functionalities./
+Set against a festive backdrop, the project incorporates a scenario involving Kasa Smart LED Lights and integrates IFTTT for interactive functionalities.

 **Key Features**
 1. Dynamic Email Content: Each page refresh randomly changes the email's sender, subject, and body from a preset list, offering a unique experience every time.